minhtaimc/edge-store-shipping-methods-dsl/README.md

 ## Availability & Upselling

+### Tier-Level Availability (for Tiered Pricing)

-Control how tier upgrade hints appear for tiered pricing:
+Control how tier upgrade hints appear when users are in a lower tier:

 ```json
 {